More Than Just Unlocking Doors

 -

-Representation status – If multiple or designated representation is involved, you must be told about it and give your written consent before any offer is prepared.
+Representation status–If multiple or designated representation is involved, you must be told about it and give your written consent before preparing any offer.

-While it may feel repetitive at times, these forms are your safeguards.
-They document what has been disclosed, what you have agreed to, and who is responsible for what.
-That paper trail protects your interests, and it can also help prevent disputes down the road.
+While it may feel repetitive, these forms are your safeguards.
+They document what you have disclosed, what you have agreed to, and who handles what.
+That paper trail protects your interests and can help prevent disputes down the road.

 In short, the forms are there to protect you, not to hinder you.